 Child Advocates of Northeast Oklahoma is a CASA (Court-Appointed Special Advocate) agency.
 Headquartered in Claremore, Oklahoma, the organization supports CASA volunteers in both the 12th Judicial District (Rogers, Mayes, and Craig Counties) and the13th Judicial District (Ottawa and Delaware Counties).
-To better serve the 13th Judicial District, CANO (Child Advocates of Northeast Oklahoma) recently opened a branch office in Miami, Oklahoma.
+To better serve the 13th Judicial District, CANO (Child Advocates of Northeast Oklahoma) also maintains a branch office in Miami, Oklahoma.

 The mission of Child Advocates of Northeast Oklahoma (CANO) is to speak for the best interest of abused and neglected children in the courts of Northeastern Oklahoma.
 We recruit and support quality volunteer representation for children with a goal to ensure each child is placed in a safe, permanent, and nurturing home.

 Why is CASA so important?